google/flax/docs/experimental/nnx/nnx_basics.md

 at any time.
 Also, NNX's Module system supports reference sharing of Modules and Variables.

-The previous makes Model Surgery quite easy as any submodule could be replace by e.g. a pretrained Module, a shared Module, or even just a Module/function that uses the same signature.
+This makes Model Surgery quite easy as any submodule could be replaced by e.g., a pretrained Module, a shared Module, or even just a Module/function that uses the same signature.
 More over, Variables can also be modified or shared.

 ```{code-cell} ipython3